batcholi/Archean_wiki/src/components/joints/SmallPivot.md

 ## Velocity Mode
 In velocity mode, the device operates continuously in the direction indicated by the data from its port, accepting values between `-1.0` to `+1.0` to determine it's speed and rotation direction. `1.0` means Max Rotation Speed.

-> Builds installed on a moving part cannot collide with a parent or sibling build.
+> - Builds installed on a moving part cannot collide with a parent or sibling build.
 They can only collide with the terrain or other separate builds.
+> - To destroy the Small Pivot, you must absolutely remove all the child blocks/components it contains.

 ### List of outputs
 |Channel|Function|Value|